theyakka/qr.flutter/README.md

 # Installing

 **Version compatibility**: 4.0.0+ supports null safety and requires a version of Flutter that is compatible.
-Therefore, you will need to be using Flutter 2.0+ in order to use version 4.0+.
-If you're using an older version of flutter, please use a 3.x version.
+If you're using an incompatible version of flutter, please use a 3.x version of this library.

 You should add the following to your `pubspec.yaml` file: